calaldees/teachingWorkshops/teacherEducation/cpd.md

 CPD
 ===

-TODO: For computing, there is normally one super advocate in a school to bring everyone along on the journey.
-When that person leaves, the cards fall.
-Are you that person!

-DfE: only 11% of CPD is effective (ciration? heard this on 30/03/2023 Chris Carr STEM PDL leaders conference)

-* Effective CPD (Continued Professional Development)
-    * Measuring impact
-    * Sharing good practice
-    * Networking with other Computing practitioners

-Overall: Improving as a teacher throughout your career
-Why: Because we don't know everything and the world changes

 ## ITT Core Framework
 > 8.1
 > Effective professional development is likely to be sustained over time, involve expert support or coaching and opportunities for collaboration.